 I placed a liner of plastic and then threw a few rocks down in the bottom to help with drainage, you can cut a couple of holes in the plastic liner if you would like as well.
 I didn’t attach it in any way, just stuck it in there and poured rocks in, threw a little potting soil, then the plant, then more soil!

 And it’s official, I LOVE them both!

 Now make sure and go check out everyone else’s posts and see the oh-so-many things you can do with scrap wood!

 My Love 2 Create

 Thank you so much for following along and as always if you have any questions or comments I would love for you to leave them below!

-Wanna save this awesome project for later?
+Wanna save this awesome DIY Outdoor Planter from Scrap Wood for later?
 Pin it now!

 These are sooo gorgeous.
 Can you just make me some so I can buy them from you?!
 DIY is not my strong suit 😂😂 But seriously.

 Thank you so much for your sweet words!
 I swear they are super easy to make, no matter how little experience you have, you can make them!
 If you live somewhere close to me, I will absolutely build you some though!
 Email me cara.theinspiredworkshop(at)gmail.com and let me know where you are located!
 Thanks for stopping by, have a good one!